 Want to have glowing, nourished skin even when it is cold and dry out?
 Here are some “winterizing” tips to prepare your skin:

 - Use only safe, non-toxic, non-carcinogenic products on your body.
-Unfortunately, many retail products still contain hazardous ingredients because they are cost effective.
-An example would be quaternium-15 which is a formaldehyde releaser and reliable preservative.
-It is in many popular products (was in a famous line of Baby Products till 2015!) but is a known carcinogen!
+Unfortunately, many retail products still contain questionable ingredients.
 Check your product labels!
 Just because it is expensive or a “brand name” does not mean it is the best or safe.

 - I know the air is colder but try not to raise the temperature of the water you use in the bath or shower.
 The hotter the water, the more it dries out your skin!